ibm-cloud-docs/openwhisk/actions_web.md

   ```
   {: codeblock}

 2. Create a raw HTTP web action with the sample code by running the following command.
 In this example, the Node function is saved as `decode.js`.
-Replace the filepath with the filepath of your `decode` file and update the file extension to match the extension of the sample code you used.
+Replace the file path with the file path of your `decode` file and update the file extension to match the extension of the sample code you used.

   ```bash
   ibmcloud fn action create decode <filepath>/decode.js --web raw